- Last updated:

 - Rural Fire Levy.

-The environment, transport, and heritage levies provide vital funds for projects that protect and enhance the Sunshine Coast region.
-Details of other levies are contained in council's 2020/21 Revenue Statement.
+The environment, transport, and arts & heritage levies provide vital funds for projects that protect and enhance the Sunshine Coast region.
+Details of other levies are contained in council's 2022/23 Revenue Statement.

-- supports the implementation of projects in the Environment and Liveability Strategy
+- support the implementation of projects in the Environment and Liveability Strategy

-- supports purchase and management of conservation lands, catchment and coastal rehabilitation projects.
+- support purchase and management of conservation lands, catchment and coastal rehabilitation projects.

 The annual Transport Levy helps council plan for future transport needs.
-In 2020/21 the levy remains at $44.
-The levy funds projects that play a key role in:
+In accordance with Council's Transport Levy Policy, the levy funds projects that play a key role in:

 - improving public transport